 5. The Cat in the Hat

 One of Dr. Seuss great works is this book that has been a staple for bedtime stories among generations.
-It has inspired a lot of shows, movie, theme park rides and other children’s items such as clothes and school supplies.
+It has inspired a lot of shows, movies, theme park rides, and other children’s items such as clothes and school supplies.

 It is a story of a brother and sister who made their dull day into an adventure.
-The book is a good way for you child who is beginning to do sight reading.
-This fun and silly story contains a fun rhythm that would surely hook your kids.
+The book is a good way for your child who is beginning to do sight-reading.
+This fun and silly story contain a fun rhythm that would surely hook your kids.
+When it’s story time and you want to make your child laugh, this should be your go-to book for him.

 6. The Very Hungry Caterpillar

-The story teaches kids learn numbers and the days of the week.
-And be familiar with a variety of foods.
+The story teaches kids to learn numbers and the days of the week, And be familiar with a variety of foods.
 The illustrations are also vivid and beautifully drawn that it would surely become memorable for young ones.
+It also teaches your kids to eat healthy foods to help them grow strong and grow like how the caterpillar turned into a butterfly!

 7. Brown Bear, Brown Bear, What Do You See?